 Not given to waste any of its creations, Avions Marcel Dassault decided that the F-2 prototype could be used to prepare the way toward the development of a VSW (variable-sweep wing) aircraft, since its landing gear was already in the required fuselage location, its air-intake performance was established, and its basic controllability by the tail assured.
-In accord with its policies of evolutionary design approach, the onlyneeded stepup to the company's next aircraft, the VSW Mirage G (see cover), was the pivot, to swing the wings.
+In accord with its policies of evolutionary design approach, the only needed stepup to the company's next aircraft, the VSW Mirage G (see cover), was the pivot, to swing the wings.

 The go-ahead decision on the Mirage G was given in 1965.
 Sixteen months later, the aircraft successfully completed its first flight.
-The rapidity with which the prototype was designed and built, combined with the fact that total costs were held to about 200 million francs (about \$35 million), are seen as marvels of cost-effectiveness by US Department of Defense officials and USAF leaders.
+The rapidity with which the prototype was designed and built, combined with the fact that total costs were held to about 200 million francs (about \$35 million), are seen as marvels of costeffectiveness by US Department of Defense officials and USAF leaders.

-The performance of the aircraft, which is rated in the Mach 2.5-plus range at altitude and supersonic at tree-top level, has been described as "brilliant" by pilots who have flown it.
+The performance of the aircraft, which is rated in the Mach 2.5-plus range at altitude and supersonic at treetop level, has been described as "brilliant" by pilots

+Equipped with a canard for improved low-speed aerodynamic characteristics, the Milan will have excellent STOL capability.
+The Milan is about to enter intensive flight testing. who have flown it.
 The French Air Force's insistence on a twin-engine version of this aircraft employing French Atar engines, in place of the first prototype's TF30 powerplant, resulted in orders for two test models of the Mirage G-4 fighter, which is scheduled to fly for the first time at next year's Paris Air Show.